3rd Global Conference

 ‘You are what you eat’ is a saying that usually signifies the influence of diet on health and well-being.
 When we turn this adage around – ‘What you eat is what you are’ – we see more clearly the broader implications of our ways with food.
 Our history and culture as well as our economic and social circumstances determine, and in turn are reflected in, the nature of our food consumption.
 The same applies to our personal beliefs and predispositions.
 Eating is an everyday necessity – and yet there is an immense variety in the manner in which we nourish ourselves.
 Furthermore, mostly due to circumstances beyond our control, not all of us humans have access to adequate nutrition.
 It follows that eating requires our attention, one way or another, throughout our lives, pleasantly for some, and desperately for others.
 Indeed, it has been observed that in rich societies people obsess about food because they have too much, and in poor societies they think about it all the time because they have too little.

 The vicissitudes of consumption do not constitute the whole story about food.
-What ends up on the plate has usually arrived there after a long and complex journey which involves not only time and distance – again, variably so – but also a multitude of processes.
+What ends up on the plate has usually arrived there after a long and complex journey – one which involves not only time and distance, but also a multitude of processes.
 The extent to which these are understood is by no means equal in all societies and cultures; some people live much closer to their food supply than others, and/or are more personally active in its production and preparation.
 Food is central to the economy of social systems at all levels; on global scale, food is deeply implicated in the overall economic and political circumstances of the contemporary world.

 The inter-disciplinary project seeks to open up a multi-faceted enquiry into the ways in which food and its consumption are enmeshed in all aspects of human existence.
+In particular, the project seeks to foster discussion about the way in which meaning is constructed via food practices.
 Certainly to-day there is no shortage of commentaries on this subject, both in the public arena and within academia, and there is broad recognition of the place of food in the globalised economy – as well as of its role in discourses about international inequalities, climate change and public health issues.
 A focus on the perceived problems of the day, however, often results in specific ‘fields’ of study where the high level of activity, productive though it is, may create barriers to an understanding of different perspectives.
-This project will provide a framework for a broadly based dialogue concerning food and eating.
-It is our hope that this will put on our table a variety of matters to be considered at a number of levels and from many different points of view.
+This project will provide a framework for a broadly based dialogue concerning food and eating, and the ways in which food practices both construct and are constructed by larger issues such as identity, community, culture, taste, etc. It is our hope that this will put forth a variety of matters to be considered at a number of levels and from many different points of view.

 Presentations, papers, performances, work-in-progress and workshops are invited on any issues related to the following themes: